Does My Child Have Autism?

 - Makes very few gestures (such as pointing).
 May come across as cold or “robot-like.”

-- Spends long periods of time arranging toys in specific ways, watching moving objects such as a ceiling fan, or focusing on one specific part of an object such as the wheels of a toy car.
+- Spends long periods watching moving objects such as a ceiling fan, or focusing on one specific part of an object such as the wheels of a toy car

 - Repeats the same actions or movements over and over again, such as flapping hands, rocking, or twirling (known as self-stimulatory behavior, or “stimming”).
 Some researchers and clinicians believe that these behaviors may soothe children with autism more than stimulate them.

 Until recently, most scientists believed that autism is caused mostly by genetic factors.
-But groundbreaking new research indicates that environmental factors may be just as important in the development of autism—if not more so—than genes.
+But groundbreaking new research indicates that environmental factors may also be important in the development of autism.